bryantanjw/lesswrong-gpt/README.md

 Chat builds on top of search.
 It uses search results to create a prompt that is fed into GPT-3.5-turbo.

-This allows for a chat-like experience where the user can ask questions about the book and get answers.
+This allows for a chat-like experience where the user can ask questions about the forum and get answers.

 ## Running Locally